Benjscho/Benjscho.github.io/_posts/Weeknotes/2021-06-14-environments.md

 tags: MSc
 ---

-I just got back from seeing my Grandparent's on my Dad's side for the first time in maybe a year and a half.  <!--more--> It was a very hot weekend, very good to see them.
-They're getting on now, and as always the most important thing in life is to spend time with the people you care about.
+I skipped the weeknotes last week, popped up to London to see some friends.
+So so nice to give them a hug, have a beer, share dinner.
+I've been missing that most out in the countryside.  <!--more--> I just got back from seeing my Grandparent's on my Dad's side for the first time in maybe a year and a half.
+It was a hot weekend, very good to see them.
+They're getting on now, but doing remarkably well considering everything.
+We fixed a bunch of things and generally tried to make things a bit easier while we were there, good time spent with family.

-While we were driving back something awful happened in the village.
-The social centre burned down.
+While we were driving back something awful happened in the village, the social centre burned down.
 It housed a community pub, the post office, provided a rentable space to local groups, provided part of the heart of the village.
 Thinking about environments as a result of all of this.
 What I'm lucky to be